SugandaSu/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Teaching artificial intelligence in informatic engineering Tadulako University
+Teaching artificial intelligence in informatic engineering Tadulako University.

+Using MATLAB R2016a.
+All the function name mostly indonesian.